taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [SaaS-Template-GPT](https://github.com/wasp-lang/saas-template-gpt) - 🐝 Wasp- immediately started with a SaaS template that includes social/email login, GPT/Stripe integration, cron jobs, ... → super fast start⚡️- `wasp db` CLI command is also a nice touch, immediately starts a local Postgres db in the background
  * [openai-cli](https://github.com/janlay/openai-cli) - A universal cli for OpenAI, written in BASH.
  * [Chat2DB](https://github.com/chat2db/chat2db) - 🔥 🔥 🔥 An intelligent and versatile general-purpose SQL client and reporting tool for databases which integrates ChatGPT capabilities.(智能的通用数据库SQL客户端和报表工具)
+ * [gpt-web-terminal](https://github.com/ltyzzzxxx/gpt-web-terminal) - ✨ Open ChatGPT with Programmer's Approach!
+GPT Terminal is a platform that allows you to communicate with GPT in a terminal.

 |Name|GitHub Stars|Language|License|